-The Fund aims to achieve long-term capital and income growth by investing in a diversified portfolio of fixed income and equity securities.
-The Fund aims to outperform its benchmark, which is composed of 50% BPI Philippine Government Bond Index and 50% Philippine Stock Exchange Index.
+The Fund aims to achieve long-term capital growth by investing in a diversified portfolio of equity and fixed income securities.
+The Fund aims to provide excess return over the composite benchmark, 50% Philippine Stock Exchange index (PSEi) and 50% return of the BPI Philippine Government Bond 1-5 Year Index, net of tax.